suvarna-sumanth/Instaread-Self-Service/README.md

   - `actions.ts`: Server Actions for handling form submissions and backend logic.
   - `firebase.ts`: Firebase Admin SDK initialization logic.
 - `src/services/`: Data access layer.
 Handles all direct communication with the database and external services like email.
+  - `email-providers/`: Contains the specific implementations for each email provider (e.g., Nodemailer).
 - `src/ai/`: Contains all AI-related logic, including flows and provider implementations.
 - `src/types/`: TypeScript type definitions for the project.